c3lang/c3docs-old/docs/compare.md

 - Pervasive compile time execution.
 - Jai's compile time execution is the build system.
 - Different syntax and behaviour compared to C.
-- More poweful macro system than C3.
+- More powerful macro system than C3.
 - Implicit constructors

 ##### In C3 but not in Jai

 - Module system
 - Integrated build system
-- Built-in strings and maps
 - Optional contracts
 - Familiar C syntax and behaviour
 - Fairly small language